weijiaomaoqiu/learingGit/readme.txt

-iGit is a version control system.
+iGit is a distrubted version control system.
 Git is free software.